cloud-tek/build/docs/cloud-tek.build.md

 ### SmartBuild Checks

-The `RunChecks` target can be used in order to execute all standard checkswithin the solution.
+The `RunChecks` target can be used in order to execute all standard checks within the solution.

 - `dotnet nuke --target RunChecks`

 Checks can be skipped using dedicated boolean flags.
 The flags can be combined:

-- `--skip PackagesBetaCheck`: skips BETA packages check
+- `--skip BetaCheck`: skips BETA packages check
-- `--skip PackagesOutdatedCheck`: skips OUTDATED packages check
+- `--skip OutdatedCheck`: skips OUTDATED packages check
 - `--skip FormatCheck`: skips the format check
-- `--skip CommitLintCheck`: skips the commitlint check
+- `--skip CommitCheck`: skips the commitlint check

 Example:

-- `dotnet nuke --target RunChecks --skip PackagesBetaCheck`
+- `dotnet nuke --target RunChecks --skip BetaCheck`

-#### CommitLintCheck
+#### CommitCheck

-The `CommitLintCheck` target can be used in order to validate commit messages server-side using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and [husky](https://alirezanet.github.io/Husky.Net/)
+The `CommitCheck` target can be used in order to validate commit messages server-side using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and [husky](https://alirezanet.github.io/Husky.Net/)

-- `dotnet nuke --target CommitLintCheck`
+- `dotnet nuke --target CommitCheck`

 The target will run a dependend `HuskyInstall` target which will execute: